nosqlbench/nosqlbench/docs/docs_layout.md

   * This is in zola-compatible format, but that is not important for this
 * Living examples of docs which are tested by unit tests like UniformWorkloadSpecificationTest

-# Docs Location
+# Maintained Docs Location
-The set of maintained docs shall be comprised of all the markdown files an structure in the docs directory in addition to all the modular, programmatic, or other docs sources which are associated with implementations in the repo.
+The set of maintained docs shall be comprised of:
+* all markdown files and structure in the docs directory
+* all modular, programmatic, or other docs provided by annotations or similar

+## Excluded Paths
+Git ignored files and .github files are all excluded from the maintained set.
+Generated artifacts (for example `target/**`, build caches, or other ignored paths) are explicitly excluded.
+All canonical adapter docs live in their respective source modules (e.g., `nb-adapters/*/src/main/resources/`); any duplicates produced under `target/**` are ignored.

 # Docs Principles
 The principles below should apply to how the docs are maintained and used.